Cyber-Guy1/CTF/README.md

 # Copy Right

-`You Can Develope This CTF's And Publish Your Developed Version But With The Source Mentioned Which Is This Repository`
+`You Can Develop This CTF's And Publish Your Developed Version But With The Source Mentioned Which Is This Repository`